 Your Financial Planning Checklist

 Looking for a resource to make sure your finances are in good shape?
-This financial planning and wealth management checklist is a good place to start.
+This financial planning checklist created as part of my Beyond the Basics road map to grow and protect your wealth is a good place to start.

 - Pay off your credit cards monthly